 Real-Time Output Data

 The Real-time output of the L1Topo comprises TOBs, each of which contains information about a jet or candidate, such as its location and the deposited energy.
 Figure 6, Figure 8 and Figure 9 show the draft format of the jet TOB, fat jet TOB and TOB respectively.
-Besides these candidates the global values, , are transferred to L1TOPO.
-They are sent separately as , ETX and ETY as 13-bit energy values.
+Besides these candidates the global values, ET and ETmiss, are transferred to L1TOPO.
+They are sent separately as ET, ETX and ETY as 13-bit energy values.

 Due to multiple jet finding algorithms, the jet TOBs include two energies.
 The results from two algorithms, which are based on the same seeding procedure, can be compressed into one TOB.
 The sizes of the remaining TOBs are adjusted to match the jet TOBs.